NRHA Programs Overview

 Rural areas face widespread shortages of physicians, and medical education has traditionally not encouraged rural careers.
-NRHA supports students, faculty and other practitioners committed to increasing the numbers of physicians practicing in rural areas through its Rural Medical Educators (RME) group and Annual Rural Medical Educators Conference.
+NRHA supports students, faculty and other practitioners committed to increasing the numbers of physicians practicing in rural areas through its Rural Medical Education (RME) group and Annual Rural Medical Education Conference.

 Rural health students